 Using what we’ve learned so far in the process, we can now start weaving all the details together in order to create a brand identity that moves customers to purchase, come back, and spread the word about the brand.

-👉 Dive deeper into how to facilitate the brand strategy workshop.
+👉 Dive deeper into how to run a brand strategy workshop.